 It applies only to claims policyholders make with their own insurance company.
 It doesn't apply to claims you have with someone else's insurance company.

-Can I serve an Insurance Fair Conduct Act notice to my health insurance company?
+Does the Insurance Fair Conduct Act apply to my health insurance company?

 No. The Insurance Fair Conduct Act does not apply to health insurance companies.
 The Patient Bill of Rights protects health insurance policyholders.